vieirads/100DaysOfCode/r1-log.md

 ### R1D69
 Studied a bit of React on Sololearn.
 Learn a bit about how to use `setState` and `Hooks` Very tired today.
 Tomorrow I kee studying.

+### R1D70
+Studied a bit of React.
+Today I did not study much.
+I took a day off.